vuejs/vitepress/docs/config/app-configs.md

 - Type: `HeadConfig[]`
 - Default: `[]`

 Additional elements to render in the `<head>` tag in the page HTML.
+The user-added tags are rendered before the closing `head` tag, after VitePress tags.

 ```ts
 export default {